 On the target host, you must configure a virtual machine in Oracle VM VirtualBox with exactly the same hardware settings as the machine on the source that you want to teleport.
 This does not apply to settings which are merely descriptive, such as the VM name, but obviously for teleporting to work, the target machine must have the same amount of memory and other hardware settings.
 Otherwise teleporting will fail with an error message.

 The two virtual machines on the source and the target must share the same storage, hard disks as well as floppy disks and CD/DVD images.
 This means that they either use the same iSCSI targets or that the storage resides somewhere on the network and both hosts have access to it using NFS or SMB/CIFS.

 This also means that neither the source nor the target machine can have any snapshots.

 On the target host, configure the virtual machine to wait for a teleport request to arrive when it is started, instead of actually attempting to start the machine.
 This is done with the following VBoxManage command:

-number to be used on both the source and the target hosts.
-For
+used on both the source and the target hosts.
+For example, use

 Start the VM on the target host.
-You will see that instead of actually running, it will show a progress dialog. indicating that it is waiting for a teleport request to arrive.
+Instead of running, the VM shows a progress dialog, indicating that it is waiting for a teleport request to arrive.

-Start the machine on the source host as usual.
+Start the VM on the source host as usual.
 When it is running and you want it to be teleported, issue the following command on the source host:

-the name of the virtual machine on the source host (the machine that
+the virtual machine on the source host, which is the machine

 teleport request, and